apascualgarcia/consumersresources/README.md

 ```
 where _CORES_ is the number of cores (integer) which should be reserved for the script.
 In order to avoid cluttering the terminal, every script is run in the background.
 It uses the _nohup_ command and runs even when the user logs out (e.g when an ssh session is left) and can hence only be killed manually commands similar to _pkill_.

-## Tasks that can be accomplished with this package
 ### Generation of optimized matrices
 This package offers the possibility of finding the ecological network _(A, G)_ which minimizes a given energy function _E(A,G,m)_ (_m_ are simply metaparameters).
 Using a Monte Carlo algorithm, one can find the syntrophy matrix _A_ which minimizes _E(A,G,m)_ for a given consumption matrix _G_ and a set of metaparameters _m_.
 One also has the possibility to find both _A_ and _G_ for a given _m_.
 This can be set up using the provided script in **./gen_comm_files/optimize_matrices**.
 As explained above, the scripts can be run with the commands:
 ```